 There is an audio version of the complex version of the text "Cashew Crop" available.

 Atlas

 - World map "Cultiavation"

 - Simplified world map "Cultivation"

-- Pictures "Cashew a Small Farmer's Product"

 - Pictures "How do Cashews make it into a Snack Pack?"

+- •</ii>

-- •□ Audio "Cash Crop"
+Audio "Cash Crop"

-- "

-Audio "How do Cashews make it into a Snack Pack?"
+- •□ Audio "How do Cashews make it into a Snack Pack?"